BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 ### Slides: http://bit.ly/wcchi14

+^ Before I get going I want to share with you my goal of this presentation.
+I've been inspired by what my company is doing and I really want to encourage other people to try out this unconventional business model.
+I'm going to cover the problem that we have today that makes this business model ideal and then I've got a whole list of examples of freemium products that I hope can inspire you to make your own freemium product.

 ^ I'm going to talk about a success story.
 A story where there is an unknown company that releases a new product in an industry with 200,000 other products.

 ^ After 5 years the company is worth 1 billion dollars